Fraud Blocker

 What to pack

-Here’s a quick list of what you need just to give you an idea.
+Here’s a quick list of what you need, just to give you an idea.

 • Waterproof jacket.

-• Clean dry clothes to sleep on.
+• Clean, dry clothes to sleep on.

-• Wooly hat, gloves, and sunhat.
+• Woolly hat, gloves, and sunhat.

 • Suitable footwear.